Prettyhtml/prettyhtml/README.md

 <div></div>
 ```

 2. Preserve only from whitespace processing.
-This excludes no indentation.
+This excludes indentation.

 ```html
 <!--prettyhtml-preserve-whitespace-->